Difficult questions when you are dying

 It may be extremely difficult for you, if your doctors tell you that you only have a very short time left (for example, weeks).
 You may have to make some serious decisions based on this information.
 If your doctor estimates a time and you live longer, it may feel very strange.
 Some people say they feel as though other people are waiting for them to die.
 You may need someone to talk this through with, so that you can share your feelings during this time.

 Dying from cancer is usually a process that happens a bit at a time.
-Your body will get weaker and shut down bit by bit.
-This may take days or even weeks in the final stages.
+Your body will get weaker and eventually start to shut down.
+This may happen over weeks and then days in the final stages.
 Many people worry that they will be in pain or discomfort when they die.
-But with the right care and treatment, you can usually be pain free and comfortable.
+But your doctors and nurses will focus on keeping you pain free and comfortable.

 Some people want to know who will be with them and what will happen to their body once they die.
 We have in depth information about what happens in the final days of life which you may find helpful.